 Involvement with both courses simultaneously develops a holistic approach to design while giving you knowledge and skills adaptable for all projects.
 The dual course broadens my career opportunities and strengthens my desire to work in a multidisciplinary practice.

 BA Architecture and Landscape, MArch Architecture and Landscape

-You'll need a BA Architecture and Landscape Architecture combined degree, or BA Architecture and a separate BA Landscape Architecture, 2:1 or equivalent, from a RIBA/ARB/LI-approved institution, along with 9 months in practice.
+Minimum 2:1 undergraduate honours degree, either a combined BA Architecture and Landscape architecture degree or BA Architecture and a separate BA Landscape Architecture degree.
+This should be from a RIBA/ARB/LI-approved institution, along with nine months in practice.
 You should have RIBA Part 1 or equivalent.